Blunt Talk: Critical response

 Blunt Talk received generally mixed reviews from critics.
 Review aggregator Rotten Tomatoes gives the first season of the show a rating of 53%, based on 34 reviews, with an average rating of 6.5/10.
-The site's consensus states, "Blunt Talk squanders Sir Patrick Stewart's considerable gifts on a show that too often mistakes forced vulgarity for wit."
+The site's consensus states: "Blunt Talk squanders Sir Patrick Stewart's considerable gifts on a show that too often mistakes forced vulgarity for wit."
 Metacritic gives the show a score of 54 out of 100, based on reviews from 24 critics, indicating "mixed or average reviews".

-Dominic Patten of Deadline Hollywood states in his review, "If the new series from creator Jonathan Ames and executive producer Seth MacFarlane was just a mix between another Network-inspired show about journalism and some very consistently bad behavior on the part of Patrick Stewart’s cable news host Walter Blunt, it would be hard to recommend giving such a collection of clichés much of your time.
+Dominic Patten of Deadline Hollywood stated in his review: "If the new series from creator Jonathan Ames and executive producer Seth MacFarlane was just a mix between another Network-inspired show about journalism and some very consistently bad behavior on the part of Patrick Stewart’s cable news host Walter Blunt, it would be hard to recommend giving such a collection of clichés much of your time.
 However, Blunt Talk, which debuts August 22 on Starz, is more than that and worth going along for the ride."

-TV Columnist Brian Lowry of Variety states in his review, "The premiere starts with a rambunctious energy that temporarily promotes a sense of good will.
+TV Columnist Brian Lowry of Variety stated in his review: "The premiere starts with a rambunctious energy that temporarily promotes a sense of good will.
 Stewart’s Walter Blunt goes on a bender, sings rap and picks up a transgender prostitute.
 When the hooker politely asks if he’s troubled at all by who she is, he replies cheerfully, “No, I’m English.”
 The adventure ends fantastically badly, at least for Blunt's reputation.
 But from there, the series—which Ames produced with the seemingly ubiquitous Seth MacFarlane — pretty rapidly disintegrates, relying too heavily on Stewart's madcap antics and an assortment of not particularly distinctive supporting players, including Walter's sycophantic producers, Richard Lewis as his therapist and Romany Malco as the harried network boss."